-SURPRISE is expressed in some quarters at the announcement from Washington that Cuban independence is to have not only "a string to it," but a fivefold cord, a sort of "cable-tow," as it were.
+Surprise is expressed in some quarters at the announcement from Washington that Cuban independence is to have not only "a string to it," but a five-fold cord, a sort of "cable-tow," as it were.
 But this need surprise nobody.
 In the very nature of things Cuba can never be independent.
-She may have a large measure of local self-government, but that is all; and THE SENTINEL professes no prophetic gift, either.
+She may have a large measure of local self-government, but that is all; and The Sentinel professes no prophetic gift, either.
 It is "manifest destiny."

-"THERE are in Japan," says the New York Independent, "120,963 enrolled Christians, of whom 53,-924 are Roman Catholics, 41,808 Protestants and 25,231 Greek Catholics.
+"There are in Japan," says the New York Independent, "120,963 enrolled Christians, of whom 53,-924 are Roman Catholics, 41,808 Protestants and 25,231 Greek Catholics.
 If we include their unen rolled children and other dependents, this wou give about 225,000 souls, or about one-half of one per cent. of the population of Japan outside of For mosa."

-According to the logic of some people in th country, the Japanese Christians, being in such bound to respect.
+According to the logic of some people in the country, the Japanese Christians, being in such small minority, have no rights that anybody is bound to respect.